Edgio/terraform-provider-edgecast/docs/resources/waf_bot_rule_set.md

 Optional:

 - `id` (String) Determines the custom ID that will be assigned to this rule set.
 This custom ID is exposed via the Browser Challenges Dashboard.

-													Valid values fall within this range: 77000000 - 77999999
+	Valid values fall within this range: 77000000 - 77999999.

 	Default Value: Random number
 - `msg` (String) Determines the rule message that will be assigned to this rule.
-													Thismessage is exposed via the Browser Challenges Dashboard.
+													This message is exposed via the Browser Challenges Dashboard.
 Default Value: Blank
 - `transformations` (List of String) Determines the set of transformations that will be applied to the value  derived from the request element identified in a variable object (i.e., source value).
 Transformations are always applied to the source value, regardless of the number of transformations that have been defined.

 	Valid Values are:
-													 *NONE*: Indicates that the source value should not be modified.
+	- NONE: Indicates that the source value should not be modified.
-													 *LOWERCASE*: Indicates that the source value should be converted to lowercase characters.
+	- LOWERCASE: Indicates that the source value should be converted to lowercase characters.
-													 *REMOVENULLS*: Indicates that null values should be removed from the source value.
+	- REMOVENULLS: Indicates that null values should be removed from the source value.

 	*Note: A criterion is satisfied if the source value or any of the modified string values meet the conditions defined by the operator object.*

 <a id="nestedblock--directive--sec_rule--operator"></a>